+Further details

-Is this the first time you have been concerned about this individual? \square Yes \square No Further details Has any action already been taken in relation to this concern? (for example first aid, immediate report to the Police) Name and position of the person this record was handed to: If this record has been handed to anyone other than the DSL please explain why
+Has any action already been taken in relation to this concern? (for example first aid, immediate report to the Police)

+Name and position of the person this record was handed to:

+If this record has been handed to anyone other than the DSL please explain why

-Guidance Safeguarding Children Procedure Author Alison Lightbown Guidance reference no. FHS.01.01.P Guidance Creation Date 16-11-2017 Most Recent Approval Date 15-05-2021 Guidance Revision Due May 2023
+Guidance Safeguarding Children Procedure Author Alison Lightbown Guidance reference no. FHS.01.01.P Guidance Creation Date ace Creation Date 16-11-2017 Most Recent Approval Date January 2024 Guidance Revision Due January 2026